richzw/ToolKit/tips/go.md

        - Get/Put operations are very frequent.
 In most cases, Get/Put needs to operate poolLocal.shared (using CAS) instead of the lock-free poolLocal.private.
     - Frequent GC.
        - sync.Pool is designed to serve objects with a short life cycle, but we just want to reuse, don’t want frequent GC.
+  - Note
+    - sync.Pool doesn't have a fixed size, so we can add and retrieve items without a limit.
+    - After we put an object back in the pool, forget about it, it might get removed or collected.
+    - Objects may have states and we should clear or reset the state before putting or after retrieve from pool.
   - Optimize of syncx.Pool
     - Transform poolLocal.private into an array to increase the frequency of poolLocal.private use.
     - Batch operation poolLocal.shared, reduce CAS calls.